14 Helpful Tips for Your First Visit to Dubrovnik (2024 Guide)

 A bowl of seafood

-Dubrovnik has some of the best mediterranean fish in the world.
+Dubrovnik has some of the best Mediterranean fish in the world.

 9. Take a Ferry to visit Lokrum Island